We may receive compensation when you click on links to products from our partners.

 Knowing how to market yourself to each potential employer is just as important as ensuring your skills and qualifications are included on your resume.
 But it’s hard to create a beefy resume without any practical job experience.

 Senior students and recent grads can visit their school or alma mater’s career center for free resume help.
-College career centers regularly help students with little-to-no related job experience create impressive, job-winning resumes.
+College career centers regularly help students with little-to-no-related job experience create impressive, job-winning resumes.

-If you are a Junior or Senior, it’s not too late to do a summer internship (which will add tremendous value to your resume).
-As a Senior, unless you already have a job offer lined up, you can do an internship the summer following their graduation.
+If you are a Junior or Senior, it’s not too late to do a summer internship (which will add tremendous value to

 Where Do You Want to Work?

-You need to know where you want to work- country, city, state, etc. You probably already have an idea where you want to work and it probably based on where you went to school, where you grew up or where a significant other might be located.
+You need to know where you want to work- country, city, state, etc. You probably already have an idea where you want to work and it is probably based on where you went to school, where you grew up, or where a significant other might be located.
 So you will need to research a few things before finding your first job.